kyoung/trek/PMO.md

 - [ ] Get the authours of the Mesh's names in a credits file, ideally the main README.md

 # Current Sprint
-- [ ] Tactical
-  - [x] Breakout the phaser, torpedo, targeting, alert, and comms screens
-  - [x] Phaser screen should indicate charge buildup of each bank
-    - [x] *Bug* Phasers won't fire
-  - [ ] Targeting will need to have subsection targeting
-  - [x] Shield screen should indicate the strength, charge, and status of each shield

-## Hotfix
-- [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)
-- [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be become intruders somehow.
-Suspect this is due to improper crew selection.
-- [ ] Transporter screen doesn't get rid of transported cargo as it does transported personnel
-- [ ] Engineering primary relay charge readout fails to auto-updated
-- [ ] Resolution bar in science scans seems broken
-- [ ] Detailed scans of objects with their shields up is a little patchy...
-I fixed this I think, but it should be tested and refactored

-# Backlog
-## Next Sprint
-- [x] Develope station-cross-talk matrix
-  - We want to know why Station A needs to talk to Station B, and create as many of those cross-talk opportunities as possible, like Space Team
-- [ ] Navigation
-  - [ ] Thruster manuvering
-    - required for phaser combat
-  - [ ] Navigation status display
 - [ ] Crew interactions
   - [x] Healing from medics
   - [x] Heal crews in sickbay